petergoldstein/dalli/README.md

 The test suite requires memcached 1.4.3+ with SASL enabled (./configure --enable-sasl).
 Currently only supports the PLAIN mechanism.

+Dalli has no runtime dependencies and never will.

 Usage with Rails 3.0
 ---------------------------